-According to the results, Silhouette Coefficient reached a bit higher levels when we implemented Heuristic 2 (Figure 4).
-Nevertheless, both pikes indicated incorrect number of output clusters (4 and 7 correspondingly).
+Silhouette According to the results, Coefficient reached a bit higher levels when we implemented Heuristic 2 (Figure 4).
+Nevertheless, both pikes indicated incorrect number of output clusters (4 correspondingly).
+V-measure, on the contrary, reached higher levels at Figure 3, however, indicating wrong number of categories (7 clusters), but on the Figure 4 this measure correctly identified correct number of clusters (5 clusters) reaching at the same time lower levels.